What Happened to Corey Hart?

 In 1984, all Americans wanted to know was why Corey Hart wore his sunglasses at night (The best excuse, according to the lyrics, is to “keep track of the visions” in his eyes).
 The mysterious synth-heavy song skyrocketed to No. 7 on the Billboard Hot 100, making the Canadian singer-songwriter instantly famous.

-He had two hits from his debut album First Offense—“Sunglasses at Night” and “It Ain’t Enough.”
+Corey Hart had two hits from his debut album First Offense — “Sunglasses at Night” and “It Ain’t Enough.”
 Then the aforementioned Boy in a Box was released in 1985, yielding four Top 40 songs in Canada, including “Never Surrender,” which spent nine weeks at No. 1 in his home country, and “Eurasian Eyes,” which was featured on the soundtrack to the movie 9 1/2 Weeks.
-The album went platinum in the United States.
+The album went platinum in the U.S.

 Hart’s Fields of Fire was released in 1986 to critical acclaim but had only one top 20 hit in the United States, “I Am By Your Side.”
 It would be his last Top 20 hit in the United States thus far.